Acorn 1984

 Michael Reiss

-The game records given here were transcribed from the original paper records, which were provided by Charles Matthews, who helped to organise the event.
+The game records given here were transcribed from the original paper records, provided by Charles Matthews.

 Other computer Go Tournament results